-Carcinoma in situ of the cervix uteri requiring trachelectomy (removal of the cervix) or hysterectomy
+Carcinoma in situ of the cervix uteri - requiring trachelectomy (removal of the cervix) or hysterectomy loop excision, laser surgery, conisation and cryosurgery.

 Carcinoma in situ of the cervix uteri diagnosed with histological confirmation by biopsy together with the undergoing of trachelectomy or hysterectomy to remove the tumour.
 For the above definition the following are not covered: